+(30) 695.194.2179, +(30) 698.569.6652

 When a child’s challenges first emerge—whether it’s at birth, as a toddler, or during the school years—parents often find themselves feeling not only confused but alone.
 You may not know anyone who’s experienced the same kinds of problems, and it may feel too painful to share the details of what you’re going through with friends whose kids seem to be sailing through all their milestones.
 They are small groups of parents that allow each person to gain support, have access to

 resources useful to a parent and a safe place to vent.
-They also help
+They also help each parent appreciate their child along with deepening relationships and new friendships.

 Who has Educational Diagnostic Tests done?